-Avantor's policies to protect personal information are not intended to prohibit associates from using or disclosing their own personal information to engage in protected and concerted activity under the U.S. National Labor Relations Act (referred to throughout as the NLRA); however, associates and contract workers that collect, store, transfer or otherwise process personal information as part of their business duties are responsible for ensuring that these processing activities are consistent with Avantor's data privacy policies and in compliance with applicable data privacy laws.
+Associates and contract workers that collect, store, transfer or otherwise process personal information are responsible for ensuring that these processing activities are consistent with Avantor's data privacy policies and in compliance with applicable data privacy laws.

-- Chris has a great team and wants them to know that he values them.
+- Q. Chris has a great team and wants them to know that he values them.
 To show his appreciation, Chris plans to send a fruit basket to the home of each member of his team on his or her birthday.
 Chris asks his Human Resources representative for a list of the home addresses and birth dates of the nine people on his team so he can send fruit baskets to their houses.
 Should the Human Resources representative give him the list? - A. No. Although Chris's intentions are good, and Avantor does collect the home addresses and birth dates of our associates, this information is collected for specific business and legal purposes, such as tax reporting, benefits, and emergency contact use.
-Disclosure of this information by a Human Resources representative for purposes other than permitted business or legal purposes is inconsistent with Avantor's data privacy policies and, in some countries, may conflict with applicable data privacy laws.
+Using the information Avantor collects from our associates for purposes other than permitted business or legal purposes is inconsistent with Avantor's data privacy policies and, in some countries, may conflict with applicable data privacy laws.